TejveerSingh13/React-Testing-Learning/README.md

 ## Anatomy of a test
 `test(name, fn, timeout)`
-1st argument : name: Test name use to identify test.
+**1st argument : name:** Test name use to identify test.
-2nd argument : fn: fucntion containing the expectations to test.
+**2nd argument : fn:** fucntion containing the expectations to test.
-3rd argument : timeout: optional argument to tell how long to wait before aborting.
+**3rd argument : timeout:** optional argument to tell how long to wait before aborting.
+Default 5s.